AHartNtkn/AHartNtkn.github.io/_posts/2021-11-29-An-Optimal-and-Feasible-Pairing-Function.md

 ∀z . ∃ y . ∀w . (w 2^(w+1) < z) iff (w < y)
 ```

-here `cl` will be the skolemization of the existential quantifier in the theorem.
+here `clw` will be the skolemization of the existential quantifier in the theorem.
 If one made a proof of that theorem, the Skolem function could be extracted.

 ...